ABarnesDev/frontend-school-project/README.md

 # Frontend Project using HTML, CSS, and JavaScript

 ## Project Overview
-This front-end web app was made as a project for school.
+This front-end website was made as a school project.
 Its purpose is to provide facts about the state of North Carolina and several of North Carolina's major cities.

 ### Technologies Used
 * HTML